Kelani Tissa

-Uttiya had mastered the hand writing of an Arahant, and wrote a letter to the queen, his brother's wife, emulating the hand writing of an Arahant.
+Uttiya had mastered the handwriting of an Arahant, and wrote a letter to the queen, his brother's wife, emulating the handwriting of an Arahant.
 He dressed a person as a bhikku, to join the Arahant and his disciples at the palace morning meal, in order to deliver the letter to the queen safely.
 The person was able to drop the letter near the queen, however the King came and picked it up.

-The King was furious and mislead by his brother's plot, he deemed that the Arahant was responsible as it was written in an Arahant's hand writing.
+The King was furious, and misled by his brother's plot, he deemed that the Arahant was responsible as it was written in an Arahant's handwriting.
 The King immediately ordered the Arahant to be put into a cauldron of boiling oil for a slow and painful death, and the person disguised as a bhikku to be immediately killed.
 His orders were carried out and the Arahant was killed in front of all monks and laymen.
-The dying Arahant didn't bare any ill-will for the King, however he died after delivering one hundred sermons to the crowd assembled.
+The dying Arahant didn't bear any ill will for the King, however he died after delivering one hundred sermons to the crowd assembled.
 Their bodies were dropped to the ocean.